You are welcome to my unbiased review on Kangot, particularly if you are wondering Is Kangot A Scam?

 Has the BBB accredited

-This platform does not have BBB accreditation, and it does not mean Kangot is a scam or an illegitimate platform.
+This platform does not have BBB accreditation, and lack of it does not mean Kangot is a scam or an illegitimate platform.

 It simply means Kangot is not listed on BBB at the moment.